Cactoidal/Time-Crystal/godot/README.md

 4) Determine whether the targets are valid
 5) Validate that there aren't too many cards on the field
 6) Validate that the player has enough energy to play all of the cards and perform all of the actions
-7) If everything is valid, resolve the pending actions against interrupts (POWER cards and Blocking)
+7) If everything is valid, resolve the pending actions against interrupts (POWER cards, abilities, and Blocking)
 8) If the cards/targets/actions are not valid (which should only happen if someone tries to break the game on purpose), skip the offending player's turn and resolve the pending actions anyway
 9) Update the game state
 10) Set the new pending actions